 “Students benefit from the program by learning how to initiate, plan, execute, monitor, and control complex initiatives in organizations,” says Cleveland.
 “Ultimately, the certificate program enhances students’ project management knowledge, professional development, and advancement in their careers to help them remain competitive in their fields.”

 The graduate certificate in project management features flexible start dates to align with your work schedule and lifestyle.
-The program features a curriculum that’s designed to enhance existing knowledge and to help your project management skills get noticed by employers.
+The program offers a curriculum that’s designed to enhance existing knowledge and to help your project management skills get noticed by employers.

 Topics that are explored typically include:

-- Project management from a strategic perspective
+• Project management from a strategic perspective

-- Project plan preparation and setting project goals
+• Project plan preparation and setting project goals

-- Project cost and scheduling
+• Project cost and scheduling

-- Strategies for effective resource acquisition
+• Strategies for effective resource acquisition

-- Ethical dimensions of projects and project management
+• Ethical dimensions of projects and project management

 Google Certificate in Project Management

-- Initiate projects
+• Initiate projects

-- Plan projects
+• Plan projects

-- Execute and close project
+• Execute and close projects

-- Apply agile and scrum methodologies
+• Apply Agile and Scrum methodologies

 These skills, combined with the knowledge gained from the chosen micro-credential, will allow you to apply your project management skills to a specific industry.